Sarah Sze, The Waiting Room

 Read more

-As a part of the public programme for the Waiting Room, artists and writers have been invited to present on the themes that emerge from Sarah Sze's new exhibition at Peckham Rye Station.
+As a part of the public programme for the Waiting Room, artists and writers were invited to present on the themes that emerge from Sarah Sze's new exhibition at Peckham Rye Station.

-In this final instalment, join writer Khairani Barokka, artist Abi Palmer and artist Peter Adjaye for an evening of readings during the last week of the exhibition.
+In this final instalment, writer Khairani Barokka, artist Abi Palmer and artist Peter Adjaye come together for an evening of readings during the last week of the exhibition.

 Khairani Barokka (Okka)